FAQs

 The Alter G treadmill offers a way to walk, run, or perform exercises at differing weight-bearing percentages.
 It uses a scale in the treadmill to weigh an individual and uses air pressure to then unload the lower extremities.
 For instance, when coming back from a lower extremity injury we can start walking on the Alter G at 70% of body weight and gradually work up to 100% of body weight over time.

-We are lucky to be conjoined with Epic Fitness Center and patients have full access to the gym during their appointments.
+We are lucky to be conjoined with Ascension Fitness Studio and patients have full access to the gym during their appointments.

 All government insurances (Medicare, Medicaid, VA, BCBS Federal) and Worker’s Comp require a referral.
 Most private insurances do not require a referral, but this often changes.
 It is best to check with our billing specialists to ensure a referral isn’t needed for PT.